krishherein/MyWork/README.md

 # MyWork
-This is a repositiry of all my Studies and Project work.
+This is a repositiry of all my Studies, Notes and Project work that I use for quick reference.
+Anyone who find it helpful can use it. :)